Anaconda III FAQs

 Where do I check in for the trip?

 When we confirm your booking we will email you all details on how to board Anaconda III, currently our passengers meet a crew member at the Barcelona Cafe at Abell Point Marina at 6.15pm.

 Your bed linen is supplied as are your meals.
 Vegetarians are catered for but we advise our clients it is good if you bring your favourite snacks and maybe some staples to add to your meals if you are a strict vegetarian.
 You should bring towels, swimmers, sunscreen, camera, ipod a couple of sets of clothing and this should all be a small soft bag.
 Bags with zippers are not permitted on sailing vessels because they can transport bed bugs from accommodation venues.

 Where can I store my excess luggage?

-Magnums will store your excess luggage for a small fee.
-Your accommodation venue usually offers the same service.
+Most people store their excess luggage at the accommodation they are staying at in Airlie Beach.
 There are also secure lockers available in Airlie Beach.

 Where can I park my car?